-By default the system computes approximate (loose) bounds arour Using PxConvexMeshGeometryFlag::eTIGHT_BOUNDS enables sma which are more expensive to compute but could result in improved simulation when a lot of convex objects are interacting with each other.
+By default the system computes approximate (loose) bounds arour Using PxConvexMeshGeometryFlag::eTIGHT_BOUNDS enables sma which are more expensive to compute but could result in improved simu when a lot of convex objects are interacting with each other.

 PxConvexMeshGeometry also contains a variable called maxMargin.
-By be 3.4e38f.
-If the maxMargin is smaller than the margin amount calcu contact gen, it will choose the smallest margin for the shrunk shape to pupdate using GJK algorithm.
+B be 3.4e38f.
+If the maxMargin is smaller than the margin amount calcu contact gen, it will choose the smallest margin for the shrunk shape to p update using GJK algorithm.
 In this case, application might notice son the vertex collision.
-If the maxMargin is set to be a small value, the visibility of these artefacts.
-If maxMargin is set to zero, PCM will use the GJK algorithm.
+If the maxMargin is set to be a small value, th visibility of these artefacts.
+If maxMargin is set to zero, PCM will use the the GJK algorithm.
 This will result in no artefacts for this approach.
-It trade off between performance and accuracy.
+If trade off between performance and accuracy.